Biden's South Carolina pick for presidential kick-off spurs state battle | Politics

 Biden's South Carolina pick for presidential kick-off spurs state battle

+"That's why Michigan is the best place to pick a President."
+Richard Pildes, a New York University law professor and expert in elections, said DNC has significant, though limited, power to implement a nominating process of their choosing.
+"The DNC is very likely to follow his lead about what he wants in terms of things like the sequence of the primaries for political purposes," he said.

-President Joe Biden's bid to shake up the Democratic Party's presidential nominating contest has set off a battle with state officials, testing his political muscle and reshaping the contest to lead the United States.
-The White House told Democratic officials on Thursday that Biden would like to see South Carolina, where a majority of Democrats are Black, to be the first state to hold presidential primary contests, followed by New Hampshire and Nevada one week later, then Georgia, and then Michigan.
+President Joe Biden's bid to shake up the Democratic Party's presidential nominating contest has set off a battle with state officials, testing his political muscle and reshaping the next contest to lead the United States.
+Senior party officials on Friday conditionally approved making South Carolina, where a majority of Democrats are Black, the first state to hold presidential primary contests, on Feb.
+3, 2024.
+It would be followed by New Hampshire and Nevada on Feb.
+6, Georgia on Feb.
+13, and Michigan on Feb.
+27.

-President Joe Biden's bid to shake up the Democratic Party's presidential nominating contest has set off a battle with state officials, testing his political muscle and reshaping the contest to lead the United States.

-The White House told Democratic officials on Thursday that Biden would like to see South Carolina, where a majority of Democrats are Black, to be the first state to hold presidential primary contests, followed by New Hampshire and Nevada one week later, then Georgia, and then Michigan.
-The plan would mark the end of Iowa's long tenure as the Democrats' first nominating contest.
+The White House-approved plan could mark the end of Iowa's long tenure as the Democrats' first nominating contest.
 It represents an effort to elevate the diverse, blue-collar constituencies that powered Biden's primary victory in 2020 after embarrassing defeats in Iowa and New Hampshire.

-But the plan, which is expected to be approved by a Democratic National Committee (DNC) panel meeting in Washington through Saturday, has already put the White House in conflict with state officials.
-While the DNC has the right to determine the date and sequencing of the nomination calendar, the power to implement those changes is often shared between the local parties and state governments, including the Republican-controlled ones.
+But the plan has already put the White House and the Democratic Party in conflict with state laws.

 "Joe Biden's political career was defined when South Carolina Democrats essentially handed him the Democratic Party nomination and the presidency," said Scala.
 (Editing by Heather Timmons and Alistair Bell)